 Third party analyzers can be installed per-project via a NuGet package.
 Some are also available as a Visual Studio extension, in which case they apply to any solution you open in Visual Studio.
 There are some key behavior differences between these two methods of installing analyzers.

 If you install analyzers as a Visual Studio extension, they apply at the solution level and to all instances of Visual Studio.
 If you install the analyzers as a NuGet package, which is the preferred method, they apply only to the project where the NuGet package was installed.
 In team environments, analyzers installed as NuGet packages are in scope for all developers that work on that project.

 To have rules enforced at build time, including through the command line or as part of a continuous integration (CI) build you can choose from one of the following options:

-Create a .NET 5.0 project which includes analyzers by default in the .NET SDK.
+Create a .NET 5.0 or later project which includes analyzers by default in the .NET SDK.
 Code analysis is enabled, by default, for projects that target .NET 5.0 or later.
 You can enable code analysis on projects that target earlier .NET versions by setting the EnableNETAnalyzers property to true.

 Install analyzers as a NuGet package.
 Analyzer warnings and errors don't show up in the build report if you install the analyzers as an extension.

 The following image shows the command-line build output from building a project that contains an analyzer rule violation: